 Giving customers the option to return items to stores is a must if you have a high street or offline presence.
-It’s often more convenient for customers and increases the chance of them buying something else while in-store.
+It’s often more convenient for clients and increases the chance of them buying something else while in-store.

 3).
 Make your returns policy easy to find

-This example below from Schuh shows a prominent display of the returns policy, giving customers reassurance that they can return an item easily if they find it’s not right for them, and work as a sales driver.
+This example below from Schuh shows a prominent display of the returns policy, giving customers reassurance that they can return an item quickly if they find it’s not right for them, and work as a sales driver.

 4).
 Free returns

 Of course, free returns come at a cost.
 These costs need to be weighed against the extra conversions it brings, and the potential boost to retention rates.

 Charlton references Zapoos’ strategy of free and easy returns.
 The company discovered that customers buying its more expensive shoes have a 50% return rate.
 In fact, the people who regularly return items can be some of their best customers.